tomswinburne/pafi/README.md

 1. [Download LAMMPS](http://lammps.sandia.gov/download.html) and read the [installation instructions](http://lammps.sandia.gov/doc/Section_start.html)

-2. Before installing any packages, in the LAMMPS root directory (parent directory of src folder) run the pafi patch
+2. Before installing any packages, in the LAMMPS root directory (parent directory of src folder) run the pafi patch, adding the USER-PAFI package and support for PAFI atom styles
 ```
+cd /path/to/lammps_repo/
-patch -p0 < /path/to/pafi_lammps_Aug18.patch
+patch -p0 < /path/to/user-pafi_lammps_Aug18.patch # modifies /path/to/lammps_repo/src folder
 ```

-3. Install any packages you desire
+3. Install USER-PAFI and any packages you desire (replica for NEB)
 ```
 cd src
+make yes-user-pafi
+make yes-replica # for NEB calculation
 make yes-package_name
 ```

 3. Compile as a static library (and optionally binary initial NEB calculation)
 ```
    make mpi mode=lib # liblammps_mpi.a library for pafi
-   make mpi # lmp_mpi binary for running initial NEB calculation
+   make mpi # lmp_mpi binary for running initial NEB calculation if desired
 ```
-4. Copy to your local include/ and lib/ directories, e.g. at ${HOME}/.local
+4. Copy library to your local lib/ and headers to local include/, at e.g. ${HOME}/.local
 ```
    cp liblammps_mpi.a ${HOME}/.local/lib
    mkdir ${HOME}/.local/include/lammps